Last Updated: 2/2/2020 | February 2nd, 2020

 To help you stay safe in Brazil, here are 13 tips that will keep both you and your possessions out of harm’s way:

 1. Walk with purpose – When out exploring, always walk with purpose.
 Look like you’re heading somewhere in specific, even if you’re not.
 Pickpockets and muggers look for travelers who are unsure of themselves.
-Don’t look like a target.
+Don’t look like a target and definitely don’t walk with your cell phone in your hand.
+Keep it safely stowed away in a front (never back) pocket or a zippered pocket in your bag.

 4. Don’t bring valuables to the beach – When you go to the beach, don’t take anything unnecessary.
 Towel, bathing suit, and a small amount of cash.
 That’s it!
 Anything else you bring is likely to disappear!

-5. Dress to fit in – When out and about, dress down and try to fit in.
+5. Dress to fit in – When out and about, dress to fit in.
 Leave any valuables or jewelry at home.
-Don’t walk around flashing your camera or phone.
+Don’t walk around flashing your camera or phone (this is the biggest thing that Brazilians will warn you about again and again).
 If you need to use them, be discreet.
+Stand with your back to a wall so that no one can approach you from behind.

 7. Avoid outdoor ATMs – If you need to withdraw cash, only use ATMs inside buildings.
 Always be aware of your surroundings before you take out your wallet.

-8. Double check your accommodation – No matter where you are staying, be sure to check the doors and windows before leaving for the day and before settling in at night.
-Don’t leave anything valuable lying around your room; lock everything up.
+8. Double-check your accommodation – No matter where you are staying, be sure to check the doors and windows before leaving for the day and before settling in at night.
+Don’t leave anything valuable lying around your room; lock everything up in your hostel locker or hotel room safe.

 10. Watch out for distractions – Thieves will often try to distract you before they rob you.
-Be mindful of this common scam to help you stay vigilant.
+They often work in teams, with one person distracting you by asking questions (like for directions) and the other pickpocketing you.
+Be mindful of this and other common travel scam.
+Always stay vigilant when other people approach you and stay on your guard in crowds.

-Don’t walk around at night alone – If you have to, avoid city beaches, parks, and empty streets.
+11. Don’t walk around at night alone – If you have to, avoid city beaches, parks, and empty streets.
+Generally, even local Brazilians don’t walk around much at night.
+Take an Uber or taxi (they’re super affordable) back to your accommodation if you’ve been out late.

-We recommend World Nomads for travelers under 70, while Insure My Trip is the best choice for travelers over 70.
+I recommend SafetyWing for travelers under 70, while Insure My Trip is the best choice for travelers over 70.

-For more information on tarvel insurance, check out these posts:
+For more information on travel insurance, check out these posts:

 Is Street Food in Brazil Safe?

 Yep!
-You’ll find all sorts of amazing street food stands in cities like Rio as well as near the beaches and you’d be missing out if you didn’t try them!
+You’ll find all sorts of amazing street food stands in cities like Rio de Janeiro as well as near the beaches and you’d be missing out if you didn’t try them!
 Just make sure to stick to places where there are a lot of locals gathered.
-That’s how you know the food is not only safe but delicious too!
+That’s how you know the food is not only safe but delicious too.

-The water in Brazil is generally safe to drink, though most Brazilians still use filters or drink bottled water.
-The tap water generally has something of an odd taste, due to the purification process, so while it’s fine for brushing your teeth, it can taste odd if you’re just drinking it when you’re thirsty.
+The water in Brazil is generally not safe to drink.
+Most Brazilians caution against it and instead use filters or drinking bottled water, especially in more remote areas or regions with questionable water quality.
+The tap water has something of an odd taste, due to the purification process, so while it’s fine for brushing your teeth, you don’t really want to drink it when you’re thirsty.

 Is Brazil Safe for Solo Travelers?

 Brazil is safe for solo travelers, though I would only suggest solo travelers visit here if they have some experience traveling solo already.
-By following the tips above, solo travelers will be able to have an amazing time in Brazil while staying safe.
+It’s not the best place for newbie travelers to test the waters.

 If you are concerned as a solo traveler, try to meet-up with other travelers at hostels.
 Traveling together, you can keep each other company and deter any potential petty theft or robberies.